robbash/shopping-list/README.md

 (If you already did, start `$ meteor mongo` and delete the fake users with `db.users.remove({})` or simply reset the instance with `$ meteor reset`.)

+### I18n

+While the interface is all English language, the Alexa API responses can match your Alexa language.
+The Alexa Skill query specifies the current language, which is used to respond.
+Currently I've provided English and German, but it's easy to add more translations via `lib/locales.js`.

 ## Create your online shopping cart